Finance

 Worked example

-• Enter filing status, gross income, and deduction assumptions.
+• Enter filing status, gross income, and the deduction assumption that best matches the likely return.

 Methodology